Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 ## End of Round and Scoring
 The round ends when all players run out of cards in their hand.
 In a three-player game, this should also coincide with the draw pile being exhausted.
 In a two-player game, there will be 8 cards remaining in the draw pile.
 In this case, some versions of the game allow the players to keep taking turns to play a card from the draw pile until it is exhausted.

-The three-player version of the game uses a zero-sum scoring system.
+The three-player version of the game uses a zero-sum scoring system common to many other such hanafuda games.
 First, each player adds up the total points of all their captured cards.
 The values of the cards are completely standard, as follows:

 |Card Type|Value|Number in Deck|
 |:---:|:---:|:---:|